-Nadeem Fazal, M.D, Ph.D. is an Associate Professor of Pharmaceutical Sciences at Chicago State University College of Pharmacy (CSU-COP).
+Nadeem Fazal, M.D, Ph.D. is a Professor of Pharmaceutical Sciences at Chicago State University College of Pharmacy (CSU-COP).
 He received his MD from King Edward Medical University, Lahore, Pakistan, and PhD in Immunology from The University of Birmingham, England, United Kingdom.
 He is a member of American Association for Immunologists (AAI) and American Society for Microbiology (ASM).
 He completed his Post-doctoral training, Fellowship and later served as faculty at Stritch School of Medicine Loyola University Chicago.
 Dr. Fazal began his teaching career at the Department of Microbiology and Immunology, Rawalpindi Medical College, The University of Punjab, Lahore.
 He also served as faculty at Chicago State University Department of Biological Sciences.
 He has received President’s and Young Scientist Award from Societies of General Microbiology (SGM), American Society for Microbiology (ASM) and British Society for Immunology (BSI).
 He was also a recipient of Rowtham Bequest Award from The University of Birmingham, England, United Kingdom.
 His research interests include investigating mechanisms of cellular immune responses to acute injury/infection and pharmacological agents modulating such host responses.
 He has published more than 30 papers in peer-reviewed scientific journals.
 Dr. Fazal is a member of numerous scientific and professional organizations, including, The American Physiological Society (APS), The American Society of Human Genetics (ASHG), and The American Association of Colleges of Pharmacy (AACP).

-Melany P. Puglisi, Ph.D. is an Assistant Professor of Pharmaceutical Sciences at Chicago State University College of Pharmacy (CSU-COP).
+Melany P. Puglisi, Ph.D. is an Associate Professor of Pharmaceutical Sciences at Chicago State University College of Pharmacy (CSU-COP).
 She received her B.A. in chemistry from Southampton College, now part of Long Island University, in 1991.
 Her graduate studies were carried out at University of Guam where she received her M.S. in Biology in 1995 and the University of Mississippi, School of Pharmacy where she received her Ph.D. in pharmacognosy.
 She received grants from the American Museum of Natural History and the Australian Museum of Natural History to conduct her research on Guam and the Great Barrier Reef (Lizard Island).

 Prior to joining CSU she conducted post-doctoral research at Scripps Institution of Oceanography at the University of California at San Diego, the Smithsonian Marine Station at Fort Pierce, and Shannon Point Marine Station at Western Washington University.
 Dr. Puglisi’s research interests include marine natural products and chemical ecology of algae and marine invertebrates.
 She has participated in numerous research expeditions in the tropical Atlantic and Pacific including the 2005 NOAA Florida Coast Deep Corals research cruise.